 (Thanks to Donald Sims' "Quanah Means Quick" from the February, 1962 issue of Trains as a primary reference for this article.)

 Soon after, with little need for The Quanah Route BN abandoned much of the line west of Quanah that constituted roughly 100 miles.
 Today, only 5 miles remains between Acme to Quanah, still owned by successor BNSF Railway.
-To learn more about the Quanah, Acme and Pacific Railway please click here to check out a timeline of the construction and final abandonment of the road.
 For more reading about the history of the QA&P you might want to purchase a copy of Don L. Hofsommer's The Quanah Route: A History of the Quanah, Acme, & Pacific Railway.
 The book provides an in-depth look at the road covering more than 200 pages.
 If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.

 Check out the website's digital book (E-book), An Atlas To Classic Short Lines, which features system maps and a brief background of 46 different historic railroads.
 To learn more please click on the image below.